Options

 manylinux-pypy_i686-image = "manylinux2014"

-# Build using the latest manylinux2010 release, instead of the cibuildwheel
+# Build using the latest manylinux2010 release

 manylinux-x86_64-image = "quay.io/pypa/manylinux2010_x86_64:latest"